Download general terms and conditions in pdf format

 1. The entrepreneur has a sufficiently publicized complaints procedure and handles the complaint in accordance with this complaints procedure.

-2. Complaints about the performance of the agreement must be submitted to the entrepreneur within a reasonable time after the consumer has discovered the defects, fully and clearly described.
+2. Complaints about the execution of the agreement must be submitted to the entrepreneur fully and clearly described within a reasonable time after the consumer has discovered the defects.

 3. Complaints submitted to the entrepreneur will be answered within 14 days from the date of receipt.
 If a complaint requires a foreseeable longer processing time, the entrepreneur will respond within the 14-day period with an acknowledgment of receipt and an indication of when the consumer can expect a more detailed response.

-5. The consumer must in any case give the entrepreneur 4 weeks to resolve the complaint through mutual consultation.
-After this period, a dispute arises that is subject to the dispute resolution scheme.
+4. The consumer must give the entrepreneur at least 4 weeks to resolve the complaint through mutual consultation.
+After this period, a dispute arises that is subject to the dispute resolution procedure.

 Article 17 - Disputes

-4. If the complaint does not lead to a solution, the dispute must be submitted in writing or in another form to be determined by the Committee to the Disputes Committee no later than 12 months after the date on which the consumer filed the complaint with the entrepreneur.
+3. If the complaint does not lead to a solution, the dispute must be submitted in writing or in another form determined by the Committee to the Disputes Committee no later than 12 months after the date on which the consumer filed the complaint with the entrepreneur.

-5. When the consumer wants to submit a dispute to the Disputes Committee, the entrepreneur is bound by this choice.
-Preferably, the consumer first reports this to the entrepreneur.
+4. When the consumer wants to submit a dispute to the Disputes Committee, the entrepreneur is bound by this choice.
+Preferably, the consumer first notifies the entrepreneur.

-6. When the entrepreneur wants to submit a dispute to the Disputes Committee, the consumer must, within five weeks after a written request made by the entrepreneur for that purpose, express in writing whether he also wishes this or wants the dispute to be handled by the competent court.
+5. When the entrepreneur wants to submit a dispute to the Disputes Committee, the consumer must, within five weeks after a written request by the entrepreneur, declare in writing whether he also wishes this or wants the dispute to be handled by the competent court.
 If the entrepreneur does not receive the consumer's choice within the five-week period, the entrepreneur is entitled to submit the dispute to the competent court.

-7. The Disputes Committee issues a ruling under the conditions as established in the regulations of the Disputes Committee (www.degeschillencommissie.nl/over-ons/de-
+6. The Disputes Committee issues a ruling under the conditions established in the Disputes Committee regulations.

 Additional or deviating provisions from these general terms and conditions must not be to the detriment of the consumer and must be recorded in writing or in such a way that they can be stored by the consumer in an accessible manner on a durable data carrier.

-(only fill in and return this form if you want to withdraw from the agreement)
+(only fill in and return this form if you wish to withdraw from the agreement)

 [ geografisch adres ondernemer]